ibm-satellite/academy-labs/instructor-labs/link-endpoint/steps.md

 ### Prepare Windows Server Test machine in IBM Cloud

 1. Using the IBM CLoud UI, Provision a Windows server in a VPC, make sure to create and attach a SSH public key to the instance (for more info, refer to https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys which shows how to create a PEM file using the command option -m PEM).
-Make sure to create a public floating IP on the Virtual Server instance so the RDP session can connect to your server.
+Make sure to create a public floating IP on the Virtual Server instance so the Windows Remote Desktop (RDP) session can connect to your server.
 For more details, refer to: https://cloud.ibm.com/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console

-2. From your workstation terminal login to IBM Cloud and target the correct resource group and region
+2. From your workstation terminal, login to IBM Cloud and target the correct resource group and region

    ```sh
    ibmcloud login